 Make no mistake; there are features you'd expect in a gaming headset or high-end hi-fidelity setup but those models are higher-priced.
 Really, for a use-all-day business headset, the Cyber Acoustics SP-2000 brings what you want: comfort, clarity, and simplicity.

 Check here for an unboxing video of the HS-2000, as well as two other devices - the Cyber Acoustics SP-2000 speakerphone and CA-2890 speaker bar.
-I’ll come back with more information on these once I’ve tested them out.
+You can read about those here.

 Meanwhile, see the HS-2000 in action here.